Pomax/socketless/README.md

 ### Installation

 Socketless can be installed using `npm`/`yarn`.

-As a compiler that needs to run server-side, it does not provide a precompiled single-file library for bundling in larger code bases, nor should it ever (need to) be part of a larger bundling task.
+Note that because `socketless` is code that by definition needs to run server-side, it does not provide a precompiled single-file library in a `dist` directory, nor should it ever (need to) be part of a bundling task.

 ### Implementation and use example